nynjardin/Grant-Chasing-Auto/README.md

 * ~~Car don't stuck at there place between placing and starting...~~
 * ~~The runners can't win~~
 * ~~Sometime the player don't appear at the garage (une arrow to fix it)~~
+* Sometime the playerlist don't show the good color
+* Sometime the score become 0 again

 ## Todo ##